valasek/timesheet/server/documentation/documentation.md

 Free for education and non-commertial usage.
 Pay for the commertial usage of the application to support further development and maintenance via
 <a href="https://www.patreon.com/valasek">Patreon</a> or <a href="https://paypal.me/StanislavValasek">PayPal</a>.

-My plan is to soon start working on a Pro Version of Timesheet for enterprise.
+Currently I am working on a Pro Version of Timesheet for enterprise.
 Along with support, some of the planned features include:

 * User management/login
 * Permissions